Business & Commercial Insurance

 While the major coverages are quite similar, a commercial auto insurance policy differs from a personal auto policy in many ways.
 We’re happy to discuss your options and find the best solution for your business.

 Want to know more about the cost of commercial auto insurance?
-Call us today for a free quote!
-Or fill out our online quote form.
+Fill out the form below, or call us today for a free quote

 Workers compensation laws were established to provide employees who are injured on the job with fixed monetary benefits, eliminating the risk of related lawsuits.
 It is also beneficial to employers because most states limit the amount an injured employee can receive per claim.

-Even if your business is located in a state where workers compensation is non-mandatory, it is still a good idea as a protection to both your employees and your business’ finances.
+Even if your business is located in a state where worker's compensation is non-mandatory, it is still a good idea as a protection for both your employees and your business’ finances.

 Businesses have a legal responsibility to their employees to provide a safe workplace.
 However, accidents can happen even if every safety measure is taken.